nicodelpiano/nicodelpiano.github.io/_posts/2015-05-1-First-shots-on-exhaustivity-checking.md

 ---
 {% include JB/setup %}
 ### GSOC: Week 1
 Well, the past week was my first week working on the GSOC project.
-Although I have started a bit late, I think we obtained interesting results.
+Although I've started a bit late, I think we obtained interesting results.

 This post is about what I've been doing and understanding when trying to apply the exhaustivity checking problem to a simple typed lambda calculus + Nats language.